-The students pursuing KU-FYUGP in a specific discipline shall be awarded a UG Degree in a major discipline if they secure a minimum of 68 credits in that major discipline from 17 courses (50% of the total credits of 133 required for the three-year program), out of which 10 courses should be above level 300.
+The students pursuing KU-FYUGP in a specific discipline shall be awarded a UG Degree in a Major discipline if they secure a minimum of 68 credits in that Major discipline from 17 courses (50% of the total credits of 133 required for the three-year program), out of which 10 courses should be above the level of 300.

-Out of the remaining 26 credits required from discipline-specific courses in the first three years, the 2 credits from internship should be in the major discipline, and 24 credits can be from any 6 discipline-specific courses other than the major discipline.
+Out of the remaining 26 credits required from discipline-specific courses in the first three years, the 2 credits from Internship should be in the Major discipline and 24 credits can be from any 6 discipline-specific courses other than the major discipline.

-If the students continue to the fourth year of KU-FYUGP, to be eligible for a UG Degree (Honours) in the major discipline, they should earn a further 32 credits in that major discipline from advanced-level courses or projects and an additional 12 credits from any discipline.
+If the students continue to the fourth year of KU-FYUGP, to be eligible for a UG Degree (Honours) in the Major discipline, they should earn a further 32 credits in that Major discipline from Advanced level courses or project, and an additional 12 credits from any discipline.